panashemtemeri/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - The **time of flight, maximum height, and range** depend on the initial velocity and angle of projection.
 - The **trajectory is a symmetric parabola**.

-Would you like a diagram or a real-world example? 🚀